Admissions Open

 Full Form of BSc Agriculture

-Full form of BSc Agriculture is Bachelor of Science in Agriculture.
+The full form of BSc Agriculture is Bachelor of Science in Agriculture.
 It is a 4-year undergraduate degree program, divided into 8 semesters.
 The course provides knowledge on the modernisation of farming, agricultural science and technology.
 Along with the classroom teaching, this course involves practical training and research work.

 Teerthanker Mahaveer University